ebosseck/QuestionnaireLaTeXTemplate/README.md

 Where the first parameter is your question, and the second parameter is the height of your input field

-### Agreement Questions
+### Likert Scale Questions

-Agreement questions are questions asking if the participant agrees with a statement.
+Likert-Scale questions are questions asking if the participant agrees with a statement.
 Options range from strongly agree to strongly disagree in five steps.

 ```
 \begin{agreeQuestions}